rplacd/llama2-mac68k.c/README.md

 – Writing polyfills for mmap;

-– Handling little-ending to big-endian converson when files are read directly into memory;
+– Handling little-ending (x86_64, AAarch64) to big-endian (68k) conversion when files are read directly into memory;

+– (We assume that ints are 4 bytes long, and doubles are 8 bytes long);

 Regardless of whether I succeed or not, I'll post things here at some point.